unSinn/java-notes/notes.md

   * Arrays are Objects (`byte[] a instanceof Object` is true)
   * `_` `$` are valid variablenames (@, 1 are not)
-  * There can't be any code between the try and catch block
   * The method 's.concat("a")' does not alter 's' return value has to be assigned.
   * ArrayList has no sort()-method.
 Use Collections.sort(Comparable) instead.
   * int has  -2^31 (-2147483648) and a maximum value of  2^31 -1 (2147483647)